Fair Aluminum Pricing

-There are more than 6,000 active breweries in the United States, supporting more than 2.2 million American jobs.
+There are 7,000 active breweries in the United States, supporting more than 2.1 million American jobs.
 Imported primary aluminum and cansheet are critical to the beer industry as more than 60 percent of all beer produced and sold in the United States is packaged in aluminum cans and aluminum bottles.
-Last year, brewers bought over 36 billion aluminum cans and bottles, and aluminum is the single largest input cost in American beer manufacturing.
+In 2017, brewers bought over 36 billion aluminum cans and bottles, and aluminum is the single largest input cost in American beer manufacturing.

 A 10 percent tariff on primary aluminum will increase costs to brewers and endanger American jobs.
 Specifically, we estimate the tariff will:

 - Result in the loss of more than 20,000 American jobs that depend on the beer industry.